yaoyao-liu/minimal-light/README.md

 ```
 .
 ├── _includes
 |   ├── publications.md                       # the Markdown file for publications
 |   └── services.md                           # the Markdown file for services
 ├── _layouts
 |   └── homepage.html                         #  the html template for the homepage
 ├── _sass
-|   └── minimal-light.scss       #  this file will be compiled into a CSS file to control the style of the page
+|   ├── minimal-light.scss                    #  this file will be compiled into a CSS file to control the style of the page
+|   └── minimal-light-no-dark-mode.scss       #  this file is similar to minimal-light.scss with the dark mode disabled
 ├── assets                                    #  some files
 ├── .gitignore                                #  this file specifies intentionally untracked files that Git should ignore
 ├── CNAME                                     #  the custom domain, will be used by GitHub page sevice
 ├── Gemfile                                   #  a RubyGems related file
 ├── LICENSE                                   #  the license file
 ├── README.md                                 #  the readme file (English)
 ├── README_de.md                              #  the readme file (German)
 ├── README_zh_Hans.md                         #  the readme file (Simplified Chinese)
 ├── README_zh_Hant.md                         #  the readme file (Traditional Chinese)
 ├── _config.yml                               #  the Jekyll configuration file, including some options of the page
 └── index.md                                  #  the content of the index page, using Markdown
 ```

 ## Getting Started